 Initial data come from Origin-Destination surveys (from 2009 to 2019).
 Once transformed, these data have been used to estimate the ambient population in every district at exact hours (04.00, 05.00 etc.) during a typical weekday (Monday-Friday).

-Number and proportion of present population aggregated by district and hour are estimation : they are subject to statistical margins of error.
+Number and proportion of ambient population aggregated by district and hour are estimation : they are subject to statistical margins of error.

 In the left-hand menu, you can choose indicator (classified into broad families such as demographic or social profile) and its map representation - eitheir as aof the total population, or number or flows.